CrossRef/event-data-evidence-log-snapshot/README.md

 Runs daily.
 Ingests the entire Evidence Log Kafka topic and saves each day's worth into a snapshot in S3.

+Saves two snapshots per day, `YYYY-MM-DD.txt` and `YYYY-MM-DD.csv`.
+The .txt file contains lines of JSON.
+The CSV file contains the lines expressed as JSON with a header line.
+The field names (and columns) are:

+ - t : timestamp
+ - s : service
+ - c : component
+ - f : facet
+ - p : partition
+ - v : value
+ - e : extra values

+Note that the lines are split along the timestamp recorded by Kafka, which may be very slightly different to the timestamp recorded by the log.
+If you're interested in precise boundaries, fetch an extra day either side of the range in question.

 ## To run

 ### Schedule